tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 This is a very simple little service that only does authentication of users.
 This service is currently used by the APS administration web (/apsadminweb) and APSExtProtocolHTTPTransportProvider for remote calls to services over http.

-The idea behing this service is that it should be easy to provide an implementation of this that uses whatever authentication scheme you want/need.
-If you have an LDAP server you want to authenticate against for example, provide an implementation that looks up and authenticates the user agains the LDAP server.
+The idea behind this service is that it should be easy to provide an implementation of this that uses whatever authentication scheme you want/need.
+If you have an LDAP server you want to authenticate against for example, provide an implementation that looks up and authenticates the user against the LDAP server.

-See this a little bit lika an authentication plugin.
+See this a little bit like an authentication plugin.

 The APS web applications that use this only uses password authentication.